Psychological egoism: Equivocation

-Some people think: Whenever people act voluntarily, they are doing what they want to do.
-Doing what we want is selfish.
-So everyone always acts selfishly.
-This argument for Psychological Egoism fails, because it uses the word want first in the wide sense and then in the narrow sense.
+According to Parfit, the argument for psychological egoism fails, because it uses the word want first in the wide sense and then in the narrow sense.
 If I voluntarily gave up my life to save the lives of several strangers, my act would not be selfish, though I would be doing what in the wide sense I wanted to do.